oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

   Any new users is first directed to the login page where they can sign in as either a helper or an admin.

-If they login as an admin they are directed to the administrator view, where they are able to see a last of needs, a button next to each need which allows them to remove a need, a form which lets them add a need, and a search bar which lets them search the needs.
+  If they login as an admin they are directed to the administrator view, where they are able to see a list of needs, a button next to each need which allows them to remove a need, a form which lets them add a need, and a search bar which lets them search the needs.

+  If they login as a helper they ared directed to the helper view, where they are able to see a list of and a button next to each need which allows them to add a need to the funding basket.
+They can also see a funding basket, which they can remove needs from, and a search bar which lets them search the list of needs.

 ### View Tier